 It's important to remember that even if you find the best reinforcers possible and are providing constant support for your child, motivation may still not find them, and that's okay.
 That doesn't mean that you've failed as a parent or haven't tried hard enough to spark their motivation.
-Also, just because you try these techniques and they don't seem to work the first time, it doesn't mean that they haven't had a positive impact on your child in one way or another, and it may even help them discover some intrinsic motivation that they can use in the future.
+Also, just because you try these techniques and they don't seem to work the first time, it doesn't mean that they haven't had a positive impact on your child and it may even help them discover some intrinsic motivation that they can use in the future.
 Trying to motivate a child is a difficult task, and it's okay to be gentle with yourself while you try to help them along the way.

 Understanding What Helps Motivate Your Child